xrdocs-staging/automation/_tutorials/using-crosswork-planning-pave-sr-migration.md

 # Overview

 Many customers have deployed Segment Routing to date.
 The benefits of Segment Routing cannot be overstated.
-It offers simplification of the network with no maintenance of network state, with most of the best-effort traffic being carried by IGP shortest path, leveraging on equal cost multi-path for load balancing.
-It minimizes the number of protocols required for operations.
-In other words, it brings enhanced flexibility and resiliency and, at the same time, provides operational simplification.
+Segment routing eliminates the need to create forwarding state instructions in the network, minimizes the number of protocols required for operations, drastically simplifying the network.
+In other words, it brings enhanced flexibility and resiliency and operational simplification.
+Most of the traffic is being carried by IGP shortest path, leveraging on equal cost multi-path for load balancing.

+The use of controllers such as Crosswork Network Controller provides a layer of abstraction by exposing easy to consume APIs at the transport and services level, effectively making the network programmable.
+This enables the rollout of advanced traffic engineering use cases with fine grained control while providing operational simplicity.

 Service Providers and large enterprises considering migrating to segment routing as an end state have traditionally been concerned about maintaining the same quality of experience for their customers, especially those who have deployed full-meshed RSVP-TE auto bandwidth tunnels.
 Some of these customers are concerned that without the deployment of auto bandwidth tunnels, the network would not be able to provide the same resiliency and responsiveness in dealing with changing network conditions.